Program

 • Can I claim course exemptions for my previous study?

 Yes, but credits for exempted courses have to be replaced by electives.
-Some courses can be exempted for students who have obtained certain qualifications with proof provided, such as transcripts and syllabi of courses taken within the past 7 years, when the content and level of the previous courses are equivalent to those of the exempted courses and satisfactory grades were achieved.
+Some courses can be exempted for students who have obtained certain qualifications with proof provided, such as transcripts and syllabi of courses, when the content and level of the previous courses are equivalent to those of the exempted courses and satisfactory grades were achieved.
 Subject to the approval of the MScFOFB Academic Director, students may apply for credit transfer of no more than three courses (6 credits) in the program.

 • What is the major difference between the part-time study mode and the full-time study mode?